RascalSoftware/RAT-Docs/source/tutorial/chapter1.rst

 * A **Project** object, which
-  describes our data, our models, the various parameters we may have along with their limits or priors, and other quantities such as bulk SLD's or backgrounds.
+  describes our data, our models, the various parameters we may have along with their limits or priors, and other quantities such as bulk SLDs or backgrounds.

 * A **Controls** object, which summarises the actions which we want to do with our model.
 It specifies which algorithm we